 Medical history: Your doctor will check your general health and take details of any symptoms you may experience.
 You must tell the doctor of any issues or queries you have.

 Physical examination: Your blood pressure, weight, and height are measured.
-Physical examination also includes checking thyroid, breasts, lungs, and heart.
-The doctor may examine the vagina, uterus, ovaries, and cervix.
+Physical examination also includes checking thyroid, breasts, lungs, and heart along with abdominal and vaginal examination.

-Lab tests: Your doctor will check for signs of gestational diabetes, preeclampsia, or any urinary tract infections through urine tests.
-There would also be a 16-week ultrasound to lessen the chances of miscarriage.
+Lab tests: Your doctor will check for signs of gestational diabetes and blood test, preeclampsiaiXA pregnancy disorder characterized by high blood pressure, water retention, and protein content in urine investigation, or any urinary tract infections through urine tests.

 Doppler ultrasound test: Your ob-gyn will use a handheld device called Doppler to make you and your partner hear the baby’s heartbeat for the first time, which will become a routine hereafter.